CodeMettle/akka-solr/README.md

 Changelog
 ---------

+* **1.5.0**
+  * Version change due to breaking API
+  * Add support for authentication on regular connections, although not supported (yet?) for LoadBalanced/SolrCloud connections
 * **1.0.1**
   * `SolrQueryBuilder` now supports facet pivots, stats, and grouping
   * `isAnyOf` now generates more concise queries (`key:(v1 OR v2 OR v3)` vs `(key:v1 OR key:v2 OR key:v3)`)